TengHoo3/TengHoo3/README.md

 <h3> What do I currently do? </h3>

+💻 I am currently an Engineer with a focus in NLP, Generative AI, and Langchain

-💻 I am currently an AI Engineer building an ID Fraud Detection model as part of the eKYC development pipeline, one of the first few fraud detection models in SEA
+💻 I also have experience as an AI Engineer building an ID Fraud Detection model as part of the eKYC development pipeline, one of the first few fraud detection models in SEA

 ♒ I am active on Upwork for exciting new opportunites on Machine Learning, Data Science, Web Development and MLOps / Deployment